ReasoningRank: Teaching Student Models to Rank through Reasoning-Based Knowledge Distillation: Method

 \subsection{Student Model with Knowledge Distillation}

 Deploying large language models (LLMs) for reranking is often impractical due to their high computational cost.
-To address this, we designed the student model to replicate the teacher's performance while being more efficient for real-world deployment.
-The innovation lies in using knowledge distillation: the student learns from the teacher’s detailed reasoning and ranking outputs, retaining accuracy and interpretability with significantly lower computational demands.
+To address this, we design the student model to replicate the teacher's performance while being more efficient for real-world deployment.
+We obtain numeric ranking scores for supervision by prompting the teacher to produce a ranked list and converting the document positions into scores via normalized ranks.
+The innovation lies in using knowledge distillation: the student learns from the teacher’s reasoning and ranking outputs, retaining accuracy and interpretability with significantly lower computational demands.
 This approach ensures the student can perform complex reranking tasks efficiently, making it ideal for large-scale use.